VisionPAD: A Vision-Centric Pre-training Paradigm for Autonomous Driving: Experiments

 To reduce training time, we adopt a \textbf{lighter backbone model} following UniPAD~\cite{yang2024unipad} for data efficiency and ablation study experiments.
 Specifically, we increase the voxel size of the volume feature from $0.6$ to $0.8$, while keeping the z-axis resolution unchanged, resulting in a volume feature with $128\times 128 \times 5$ shape.
 The channel dimension of intermediate features is also reduced from 256 to 128.
 For the ablation study, we use 50\% data for pre-training and 25\% for fine-tuning.

 \myparagraph{Data Efficiency.} A crucial benefit of pre-training is its capacity to enhance data efficiency in downstream tasks with limited labeled data.
-To further validate the benefits of our pre-training approach when pre-training data is abundant but downstream data is scarce, we conduct experiments using varying proportions of the nuScenes training set (10\%, 25\%, 50\%, and 100\%) to fine-tune a model pre-trained on the full nuScenes training dataset.
+To further validate the benefits of our pre-training approach when pre-training data is abundant but downstream data is scarce, we conduct experiments using varying proportions of the nuScenes training set (10\%, 25\%, 50\%, and 100\%) to fine-tune a model pre-trained on the full nuScenes training dataset within the same epoches.

 Fig.~\ref{fig:data_effi} illustrates the data efficiency benefits of VisionPAD.
 When using only image supervision for pre-training, VisionPAD, trained and fine-tuned on the complete dataset, outperforms UniPAD by +5.3 NDS and +4.5 mAP.
 This advantage becomes even more pronounced with decreasing amounts of fine-tuning data.
 For example, when fine-tuning on 50\% and 25\% of the data, the mAP improvement increases to approximately +6 mAP.
 These results underscore the effectiveness of VisionPAD in leveraging purely visual supervision for substantial performance gains, particularly in data-scarce regimes.